How Meghan Markle Ruined Her Own Brand

 2021 · The Oprah Interview

 Emotional peak.
 Global impact.
 Credibility questions that opened and stayed open.
 The moment the narrative became something that required management rather than something that could simply be trusted.
+Both things were true simultaneously.
+The audience held both things simultaneously.
+That is exhausting to sustain indefinitely.

 2022–2023 · The Platform Era